jackchi/Sublime-Text-Preferences/README.md

 # Sublime-Text-Preferences
 Useful Sublime-Text-3 User Preferences and Keymappings

+Some of the best worlflows I'd have to say it's the "save on focus lost" and my keymap "cmd+delete" that deletes the entire line.
+Similar to Workflow in [IntelliJ IDEA](https://www.jetbrains.com/idea/)

+Please send pull requests or suggestions.

 I use Sublime Text for general-purpose configuration files editting.
 Scripting in Python.
 Etc. This README.md was composed in [dillinger.io](http://dillinger.io/)

 ## How to Configure